omnetpp/omnetpp/doc/src/ide-overview/ide-overview.rst

 The text editor lets the user work with the ini file directly, which is more efficient for advanced users than forms.
-Unlimited undo/redo, syntax coloring, and completion of configuration keys, values, and module parameter patterns (on Ctrl+Space) are provided.
+Unlimited undo/redo, syntax coloring, and completion of configuration keys, values, and module parameter patterns (on :kbd:`Ctrl+SPACE`) are provided.
 As the user types, the file is continually analyzed and errors/warnings are displayed in real time.

 The editor considers all NED declarations (simple modules, compound modules, channels, etc.) and can fully exploit this